Enhance your estate planning offering to clients with specialist estate and trustee services from Australian Executor Trustees Limited.

 - a charitable giving program, whether it is a one-off donation, charitable trust or foundation such as a private ancillary fund.

-Learn more about AET’s estate planning services
+Learn more about estate planning

-AET's highly experienced team can deal with third parties (such as government departments, courts, banks, share registries, insurance companies, lawyers and accountants), providing you and your clients with personalised, efficient and professional service.
+Their highly experienced team can deal with third parties (such as government departments, courts, banks, share registries, insurance companies, lawyers and accountants), providing you and your clients with personalised, efficient and professional service.